ferrance/open-scales-project/civivi-elementum/readme.md

 ![spyderco manix 2](images/manix-in-progress.jpg)

 The elementum is a fairly simple scale design.
-It's linerless and smaller than the liners.
-The scales (at least on mine) are 2.1mm thick.
+It is a liner lock and smaller than the liners.
+The scales (at least on mine) are a tiny bit over 2mm thick.

 The lock side scale has a little milling to allow the liner lock to move when the blade is closed.